 In the Alentejo, for much of its distance the Rota Vicentina takes two different routes.
 The Historical Way passes through main towns and villages mostly along rural trails.
 The Fishermen's Trail runs along the coastline following trails used by local people to reach secluded beaches and popular sea angling spots.

-We have personally walked each stage on our tour programmes during the past 18 months so that our stage information sheets are produced from first hand up to date knowledge of the routes.
+We have walked each stage on our tour programmes, so that our stage information sheets are produced from first hand up to date knowledge of the routes.